zhidanluo/tiling-puzzle-solver/README.md

 ### 3.1.
 Loading Data
 - ASCII input files are read line by line into the program.
 - The string are converted into numpy matrix.
-- Use connected algorithm to nd connected components.
+- Use connected algorithm to find connected components.
 - The largest component is the board and the rest are tiles stord in a tile list.

 ### 3.2.
 Brief Description of Algorithm